tonezone6/SimpleCachedNetworking/README.md

 # SimpleCachedNetworking

-In addition to SimpleNetworking, SimpleCachedNetworking helps you to save requested resources.
+In addition to SimpleNetworking, SimpleCachedNetworking helps you to cache loaded resources.

 ## Usage
 Just load your resource using URLSession  `cached` instance: